 The list is long but not exhaustive.
 Knowledgeable readers could surely enumerate a few more items.
 Nonetheless, these categories suggest a number of variables that might serve as quality metrics.
 We chose three to five metrics within each category and report performance results for the long–short strategies based on these measures in Table 1.
-The measures associated with published studies are highlighted in grey.
+The measures associated with published studies are highlighted.

 Of the 40 measures we examined, 25 have positive performance, including 6 whose results are statistically different from zero.
 Of the 9 reported in the literature, 8 had positive returns, and 5 of these were statistically significant.
 Of the 31 unpublished factors, 18 had positive performance, and only 1 was statistically significant.
 These results are indistinguishable from random occurrences.
 However, we did observe that measures that have a positive return are more likely to get published.
 For example, in the profitability category, only the gross-profits-to-assets ratio (proposed by Novy–Marx) has a statistically significant positive return.5 Two out of five measures of profitability produced negative, albeit statistically insignificant, returns.
 With statistical instability like this, one catches a whiff of data-snooping.

 The obvious incentives pushing academics to ferret out investment strategies with anomalous returns lead to what John Cochrane (2011) memorably characterized as a zoo of factors.
 We are not alone in questioning the reliability of many of the long–short factors investigated in the literature.
 Papers by Chordia, Subrahmanyam, and Tong (2014), McLean and Pontiff (2013), and Harvey, Liu, and Zhu (2014) explore the multitude of biases in the publication process.
 Levi and Welch (2014) examine the literature and report that, among 600 factors that worked in-sample, 51% work after publication and 49% fail.